Finture/Flowee-BPMS-Docs/content/reference/deployment-descriptors/tags/process-engine.md

 ---

 The process engine configuration can be placed in both [processes.xml]({{< ref "/reference/deployment-descriptors/descriptors/processes-xml.md" >}}) and the [bpm-platform.xml]({{< ref "/reference/deployment-descriptors/descriptors/bpm-platform-xml.md" >}}) files.
-If the process engine is configured in either or both of those files, it will be bootstrapped by the Camunda 7 infrastructure and be made available through `BpmPlatform.getProcessEngineService().getProcessEngine("name of process engine")`.
+If the process engine is configured in either or both of those files, it will be bootstrapped by the Flowee BPMS infrastructure and be made available through `BpmPlatform.getProcessEngineService().getProcessEngine("name of process engine")`.

 # Example